 Where Can I Find a Play Therapist?

-Play Therapists are licensed mental health professionals who have earned a Master's or Doctorate degree in a mental health field and obtained considerable general clinical experience and supervision.
-Examples include professional counselors, psychologists, marriage and family therapists, clinical social workers, clinical school counselors, clinical school psychologists, psychiatric nurses, etc.
+Play Therapists are licensed clinical mental health professionals who have earned a graduate degree in a mental health field and obtained extensive specialized play therapy education, training, and supervised experience.
+Play Therapists may hold state licenses as professional counselors, psychologists, marriage and family therapists, clinical social workers, clinical school counselors, clinical school psychologists, psychiatric nurses, etc.

 APT Parents Corner is a resource section for parents and caregivers intended for informational and educational purposes only.
 The resources on this site should not be construed as advice or used to replace the specialized analysis and professional judgment of health care or mental health care professionals.
 APT Parents Corner disclaims any liability for the use of the information provided on APT Parents Corner.
 If you have specific concerns about your child or children, please consult a trained medical or mental health professional before making any decision regarding treatment, therapy or educational plan of your child (or a child you are working with).